 Even if your business is entirely remote, there may be some eligibility criteria you’ll want to include in your policy.
 For example, will employees need to live in the same city or state where your business is located, or can they move anywhere in the world?

 If your business is partially remote, outline who is working from home and when.
-Your remote work policy may state that people in sales or client-facing roles can only work from home two days per week, for instance.
-You can also create other criteria rules, like only employees who’ve worked at your company for at least three months are eligible to work from home, or only those who don’t have active disciplinary actions on file can work remotely.
+For instance, your remote work policy may state that people in sales or client-facing roles can only work from home two days per week.
+You can also create other criteria rules, such as only employees who’ve worked at your company for at least three months are eligible to work from home, or only those who don’t have active disciplinary actions on file can work remotely.

 Some positions may not be suited for remote work, including jobs that require employees to use certain equipment that can’t be replicated at home, access documents available only in the workplace or regularly interact in person with customers and clients.
 If there are broad categories of positions that are not eligible for remote work, consider listing them in your policy.

 Finally, explain how eligible employees can request to work remotely, including the steps in the approval process (e.g., written request, meeting with supervisor and HR, formal agreement).

 3. Remote work expectations